The character map in deformation quantization: Compatibility of the cyclic Shoikhet--Dolgushev map with cap products

-The above result show that the equality in Proposition \ref{prop2} is satisfied in linear order in $u$.
+The above result shows that the equality in Proposition \ref{prop2} is satisfied in linear order in $u$.
 For the sign, note that in our case $\gamma=\dot{\pi}$ is even, as are all forms and Hochschild chains involved.

 The quadratic order in $u$ of the equality in Proposition \ref{prop2} asserts that the homotopy $\mV_H^\pi$ is again compatible with de Rham and Rinehart differential, i.e. that

 Actually, both terms vanish separately.\footnote{This could be derived form the $KS$ relations, together with the facts $B\circ H=H\circ B=0$ and the vanishing of the homotopy corresponding to the composition.
 However, we do it by hand here.} We restrict ourselves to the local case: Integrating out the inner framing in the explicit integral formula for $\mV_H^\pi(\gamma)$ shows that $\mV_H^\pi(\gamma)=d(\dots)$ and hence the first term vanishes.
 On the other hand, consider $\mV_H^\pi(\gamma)B$.
 It consists of terms having $1$ inserted at the marked point on the boundary of the disk (the outer framing).
 Hence there is no angle form depending on the outer framing and the integral vanishes.